eclair4151/AlexaControlledSamsungTV/README.md

 python3 alexasmartcli.py start
 ```

-Then just install the alexa smart skill, discover devices and you will be on your way.
+Then just install the alexa smart skill (Unofficial Samsung SmartTV Controller), discover devices and you will be on your way.

 Currently supports the following commands:
 * Alexa turn on the TV    (Only supported on K,M, and QLED TVS (2016 and newer))